The purpose of this page is to collect various material related to the

 related.
 (2004-12-13)

-The `library sn' is a suite of functions
+is a suite of functions for handling skew-normal distribution and

 The available facilities include various standard operations